What is an Information Security Management System (ISMS)?

 9. Lower costs related to InfoSec

-Using an ISMS-based risk assessment and analysis strategy, organisations may save money by not overspending on defence technologies that do not apply to them.
+Using an ISMS-based risk assessment and analysis strategy, organizations may save money by not overspending on defence technologies that do not apply to them.

 Why do Information Security Management Systems need maintenance?